 Faster Migration – Microsoft 365 for Charities provides simplicity.
 So, if your charity is currently using Google, there’s help available through Microsoft FastTrack, which is a program that Microsoft established to help organisations plan, assess and ultimately migrate to the Microsoft cloud.

 Microsoft’s Commitment to and Investment in Nonprofit Success – Microsoft’s mission is to empower every person and organisation to achieve more.
-Microsoft has formed an organisation called Tech for Social Impact.
-They provide grants, heavily discounted pricing, solutions, partnerships, etc. Ultimately showing their deep commitment to the nonprofit sector.
-With that they’ve created a set of tools called Microsoft Cloud for Nonprofit.
+Through its Tech for Social Impact initiative, Microsoft provides grants, heavily discounted pricing, solutions and partnerships to the nonprofit sector.

 Challenges when migrating to Microsoft from Google